-An interview with Dr. Kari-Lynn Winters, associate professor of language arts and author of more than 27 books for the very young, fiction and non-fiction, standalones and series.
+An interview with Dr. Kari-Lynn Winters, associate professor of language arts and author of more than 27 books for the very young.
 Hear about her love of unreliable narrators, her balance of many writing projects at once, and her fear of dogs, horses and ghosts.
 25 minutes.
-All ages.

 [1:10] Interview with Kari-Lynn Winters